homermultitext/hmt-authlists/README.md

 ## For users

-If you need a new identifier added to one of the authority lists, please [create a new issue](https://github.com/homermultitext/hmt-authlists/issues), using one of the preformatted templates.
+If you need a new identifier added to one of the authority lists, please create a new issue ([the large green button on this page](https://github.com/homermultitext/hmt-authlists/issues)), using one of the preformatted templates.

 ## For editors